Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 To Wrap Up

-Reclaiming 60% of IR capacity is not about adding more tools—it's about fixing how requests enter, frequency of repetitive requests, and handling them at scale during peak seasons along with other regulatory reporting.
+Reclaiming 60% of IR capacity starts with fixing how requests enter and reducing repetitive request volume, especially during peak seasons alongside regulatory reporting.

 Teams that succeeded treated self-service as part of a disciplined operating model, not a standalone solution.
-Dashboards reduced workload only when intake, language, and triage were controlled upstream—where Clema is designed to optimize and streamline your data requests and let you concentrate your effort on more strategic work.
+Dashboards reduced workload only when intake and triage were controlled upstream.
+Clema optimizes these upstream workflows so your team can focus on strategic work.

 Ready to get started?